Placement

 We encourage you to let us know—on the application and/or in your interview—where you think you will be most effective as a UGA.
 At the same time, we ask that you keep an open mind about your eventual placement and remain open to being a UGA in any location.

 If you will only be on campus for one or two terms next year, you can still apply.
 All D-plans are considered; just be sure to indicate on your application which terms you will be on and officially enrolled.
+If you are a first year student whose D-plan is not yet determined, please do your best to estimate your plans.
+If at any point your plans change, please email the UGA Selection Committee.

 Residential Population Options

-First-Year Residential Experience (All First-Year or Mostly First-Year)
+First-Year Residential Experience (FYRE)

 FYRE is a residential program that intentionally targets the needs of first-year students through the delivery of programs and resources.
 If you have an interest in this type of community, it is important to note that FYRE UGAs facilitate a weekly floor meeting and discussion with their residents.
 Many of the discussion topics are pre-determined, particularly in the fall term, based on the needs and issues typically faced by first-year students.
 Training and supervision are provided to help FYRE UGAs function as effective meeting facilitators.
 FYRE UGAs also help organize social and educational programs for residents.
 Some FYRE communities will be located in buildings that have upperclass students living on nearby floors.

-House System: Upperclass Experience
+Upperclass Experience

 Residential Program Options